-You, or people around you, might expect you to have left any fear and anxiety behind when you left hospital, or after a certain amount of time has passed.
+You, or people around you, might expect you to have left any fear and anxiety behind as you have recovered from COVID whether that was in hospital or at home, or after a certain amount of time has passed.
 People may even say things like “well you can relax now that you know you’re out of danger”.
 If you’re only able to remember one thing from this section, we hope it is this: having COVID, being in hospital, or trying to seek help out of hospital, can be really frightening experiences, therefore:

 Fear is a normal, helpful, part of our make-up.
 If we really had no fear, we would probably be involved in some kind of accident very quickly.
 The fear response is sometimes called the ‘Fight or Flight’ response as it involves a series of reactions that happen automatically in our bodies: these include raised heart rate, breathing faster, sweating, blood diverting from the digestive system leading to ‘butterflies’ sensation, and narrowing of attention.
 These can seem quite strange or frightening, but they all serve a function and provide what could be a life-saving edge if we are faced by physical danger, such as a wild animal.